Who can help your child if they have been sexually assaulted

 Please note: We work with children and families who live in Brimbank, Melton, Moonee Valley, Maribyrnong, Melbourne, Hobsons Bay and Wyndham LGAs or are current patients at The Royal Children's Hospital (RCH).
 If you live in another area, find your local service on the Sexual Assault Services Victoria website.

-When you contact Gatehouse or another specialist sexual assault service you will:
+When you contact Gatehouse or another specialist sexual assault service you and your child will:

 • Be believed.